This site requires a more recent version of Adobe Flash Player to function properly.

 Carbon Dioxide Revenues

-Natural Gas Shipments
+Natural Gas Revenues

 Kinder Morgan Energy Partners LP (KMP) is a subsidiary of Kinder Morgan Inc. The company owns and operates petroleum products, ethanol, natural gas, carbon dioxide pipelines and related storage terminals in the United States.
 The company's Canadian operations are carried out under the name of Kinder Morgan Canada.